Claude-Marie Courmes: Family

 Claude-Marie Courmes belonged to an ancient French bourgeoisie fr].

 He married in 1801 Marie Marguerite Justine Isnard (1779+1851), she is the niece of Baron Isnard.

 He acquired the old Clapiers-Cabris hotel in Grasse. with his younger brother Antoine Joseph Courmes (1777+1858).
 The latter is the great-grandfather of the squadron leader Marcel Courmes.

 Trader and shipowner

-The Courmes houses undoubtedly represented by far the two most important businesses in Grasse, very prosperous, the soap factory maintains close relationships by its very nature, with the oil mill and the emerging perfumery The object, the commercial goal sought is vast.
+The Courmes houses were represented by two major businesses in Grasse.
+The soap factory maintains close relations, along with the oil mill and the emerging perfumery The object, the commercial goal sought is vast.
 Alongside leathers, wheat, oils, flowers, tropical products and private banking will soon appear.
-The Grasse "merchants" form a caste where family ties and interest pacts are extremely entangled.
+The Grasse "merchants" form a caste where family ties and interest pacts are entangled.

 The Courmes had warehouses in Grasse and Cannes, Claude-Marie Courmes' soap factory is as modern as the Grasse factories.
-The Courmes house, linked to major Marseille commerce, invests in a commercial fleet and takes shares notably in the "Tartane Saint-Pierre", "L'avenir" and the "Rose-Louise".
+The Courmes house, linked to major Marseille commerce, invests in a commercial fleet and takes shares in the "Tartane Saint-Pierre", "L'avenir" and the "Rose-Louise".